valenzuelapaul/ui-base-template/README.md

 - 💖 Prettier — Format your code consistently
 - 🃏 Jest — Configured for unit testing
 - 🤖 Conventional Commit Lint — Make sure you & your teammates follow conventional commit

+# Folder Structure

+- app - Hooks and stores of the applications
+- components - Collection of components that will be use across the apps
+- features - Redux and state management folder
+- pages - Actual pages of the applications
+- pages/kitchen sink - Collection of the sample components and how to use them

 <br/>
 <br/>